+• All Volumes - select this option to audit all volumes.
+The Audit Path text box will contain an asterisk (\) which cannot be changed.

+Once you have entered the audit path to be audited, click Add to add it to the selection list.

 Click the browse button to locate and select the file or folder to be audited.

-NOTE: This button is not available when All Volumes is selected as the aud path.
+NOTE: This button is not available when All Volumes is selected as the audit path.

+Table 2.
+NetApp Auditing wizard

 Add Use Add to move the entry in the Audit Path text box to the selection list.
 NOTE: Even though you cannot edit the Audit Path when the All Volumes option is selected, you must still click Add to move it to the selection list.
-Remove Select an entry in the selection list and click Remove to remove it from the list Selection list The list box, located across the middle of this page, displays the files, folder or volumes selected for auditing.
-When a Folder is selected, you can use the drop-down menu in the Scope field to change the scope of coverage. • This object only - select this option to audit only the selected folder, not its files or subfolders.
+Remove Select an entry in the selection list and click Remove to remove it from the list.
+Selection list The list box, located across the middle of this page, displays the files, folders or volumes selected for auditing.
+When a Folder is selected, you can use the drop-down menu in the Scope field to change the scope of coverage.
+This object only- select this option to audit only the selected folder, not its files or subfolders.
 This object and child objects only - select this option to audit the selected folder and its direct files and subfolders.
-This is not recursive This object and all child objects - select this option to audit this folder and all of its files and subfolders.
-(Default) Select an entry in this list to enable the corresponding Events, Inclusions an Exclusions tabs at the bottom of the page.
-Events tab Use the Events tab to select vita File Events Select the file events to audit.
+This is not recursive.
+This object and all child objects - select this option to audit this folder and all of its files and subfolders.
+(Default) Select an entry in this list to enable the corresponding Events, Inclusions and Exclusions tabs at the bottom of the page.
+Events tab

+Use the Events tab to select vital file and/or folder events.

+File Events Select the file events to audit.
 Select the File Events check box to select all of the file events listed or select individual events from the list.
 Folder Events Select the folder events to audit.
 Select the Folder Events check box to select all of the folder events listed or select individual events from the list.

-Inclusions tab all of the folder events listed or select individual events from the list.
-When the Folder, Volume or Al all of the folder events listed or select individual events from the list.
-Il Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be When the Folder , Volume or Al child objects, the Inclusions tab II Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and Il Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be audited.
-When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and Il Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be addited.
-Enter a file mask to specify what in the selected audit path is to be audited.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and Il Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be addited.
-The file mask to specify what in the selected audit path is to be audited.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that are allowed in file names.
-When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and II Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be audited.
-The file mask to specify what in the selected audit path is to be audited.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that are allowed in file names.
-Asterisk () wildcard character to substitute zero or more characters.
-Question mark (?) wildcard character to substitute a single character When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and Il Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be audited.
-The file mask to specify what in the selected audit path is to be audited.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that are allowed in file names.
-Asterisk () wildcard character to substitute zero or more characters.
-Question mark (?) wildcard character to substitute a single character When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and II Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be addited.
-The file mask to specify what in the selected audit path is to be audited.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that are allowed in file names.
-Asterisk () wildcard character to substitute zero or more characters.
-Question mark (?) wildcard character to substitute a single character A double asterisk () to specify a recursive match. (find match in the folder and all subfolders in audit path).
-Note: The slash (\) and double asterisk () characters can only be used with When the Folder , Volume or Al child objects, the Inclusions tab audited.
-Add the names of subfolders and II Volumes option is selected in the Audit Path field and the Scope includes will be displayed allowing you to specify what in the selected audit path is to be addited.
-The file mask to specify what in the selected audit path is to be audited.
-The file mask can contain any combination of the following: Fixed characters such as letters, numbers and other characters that are allowed in file names.
-Asterisk () wildcard character to substitute zero or more characters.
-Question mark (?) wildcard character to substitute a single character A double asterisk () to specify a recursive match. (find match in the folder and all subfolders in audit path).
-Note: The slash (\) and double asterisk () characters can only be used with volumes.
-For example, entering will include all folders and files in the selected audit path.
-See File and Folder Inclusion and Exclusion Examples for more file
+Inclusions tab

+When the Folder, Volume or All Volumes option is selected in the Audit Path field and the Scope includes child objects, the Inclusions tab will be displayed allowing you to specify what in the selected audit path is to be files to audit

+Add the names of subfolders and Enter a file mask to specify what in the selected audit path is to be audited.
+The file mask can contain any combination of the following:

+- Fixed characters such as letters, numbers and other characters that are allowed in file names. - Asterisk (\) wildcard character to substitute zero or more characters. - Question mark (?) wildcard character to substitute a single character. - A double asterisk (\\) to specify a recursive match. (find match in the folder and all subfolders in audit path).

+Note: The slash (\) and double asterisk (\\) characters can only be used with volumes.

+For example, entering \ will include all folders and files in the selected audit path.
+See File and Folder Inclusion and Exclusion Examples for more file mask examples.

+You can also enter the name of an individual subfolder or file that is to be included.
+However, if you enter the name of a subfolder, you will only receive events for operations performed against the specified subfolder.
+You will NOT receive events for operations performed against any child objects under the specified subfolder.

+Once you have specified the subfolders and files to be included, select Add to add it to the Inclusions list.

+Table 2.
+NetApp Auditing wizard